Cooking Gorgeous

 Remove the doner from the oven and let it rest for 15 minutes.
 Peel off the tin foil and shave the meat thinly using a very sharp knife.

-slicing the doner kebab on tray
+Slicing the cooked doner kebab on a tray.

 Return the sliced meat to the baking tray and place it in the oven for another 5-6 minutes, until the doner meat slices are nicely browned.

-sliced doner kebab meat placed on a tray
+Sliced doner kebab meat placed on a tray.

 Prepare the Tomato Sauce